 Oregano Oil Uses and Benefits

-- Time to clean?
-For a quick and easy household cleaner, put 10 drops of Oregano essential oil into a 16-ounce spray bottle with water.
-Due to Oregano’s chemical makeup, Oregano oil is a powerful cleansing and purifying agent.
-This simple spray is great for surfaces and countertops.
+- Oregano oil benefits many homemade cleaners in a big way.
+For a quick and easy all-purpose cleaner, put 10 drops of Oregano essential oil into a 16-ounce spray bottle with water.
+Due to Oregano’s chemical makeup, it is a powerful cleansing and purifying agent.
+This simple spray is great for surfaces and countertops, even natural stone.

 - Support your body in the way it needs, when it needs it.
-Oregano oil is used to support a healthy immune system* To maintain healthy immune function, dilute one drop of Oregano oil in 4 fl. oz. of liquid.* One drop taken daily can help maintain healthy immune function.* Oregano can be taken more frequently when seasonal threats are high or as needed to further boost immunity.* You can also put two drops of Oregano essential oil in a veggie capsule to help support immune function.*
+One of the many Oregano oil benefits supporting a healthy immune system.* One drop taken daily can help maintain healthy immune function.* Oregano can be taken more frequently when seasonal threats are high or as needed to further boost immunity.* You can put two drops of Oregano essential oil in a veggie capsule to help support immune function.*

 - Add a little flavor to your favorite Italian cuisine with some Oregano essential oil.
 Oregano oil is spicy and herbaceous and will add the perfect hint of flavor to spaghetti sauce, pizza sauce, roasts, and much more.
 When your Italian recipes call for ground oregano, simply replace it with one drop of Oregano essential oil for a delicious seasoning.
 One drop of Oregano essential oil can replace one tablespoon of ground oregano.